Boeing 737 MAX cancellations top 350 planes in first half of 2020

 Romanian carrier Blue Air also canceled six 737 MAX orders, with another two 737 MAX orders halted by unidentified customers.

-On the plus side, FedEx Corp FEX.N booked an order for a 767 freighter, taking Boeing's gross orders for the year to 59 planes as of the end of June.
+On the plus side, FedEx Corp FDX.N booked an order for a 767 freighter, taking Boeing's gross orders for the year to 59 planes as of the end of June.

 After adjusting for jets ordered in previous years but unlikely to be delivered currently, Boeing has now lost 784 net orders this year, rising from a loss of 602 net orders as of May end.